shivanshyam79/Commercial_Website/README.md

         </ul>
         <button onclick="alert('Explore our amazing services!')">View All Services</button>
     </section>
     <section id="about" class="section">
         <h2>About Our Company</h2>
-        <p>We deliver innovative IT solutions tailored to your business needs.Empowering businesses with secure, scalable, and cutting-edge technology solutions.Your trusted IT partner—delivering expertise, innovation, and reliability."</p>
+        <p>We deliver innovative IT solutions tailored to your business needs.
+Empowering businesses with secure, scalable, and cutting-edge technology solutions.
+Your trusted IT partner—delivering expertise, innovation, and reliability.</p>
         <p>We simplify IT, so you can focus on what matters—growing your business.</p>
     </section>
     <section id="contact" class="section">
         <h2>Contact Us</h2>
         <p>We'd love to hear from you!
 Reach out to us for any queries, feedback, or assistance.</p>